melvincheng0830/Guidance-and-Navigation-Visual-odometry-/README.md

 You can find the installation link for Git here: <a href="https://git-scm.com/downloads"><strong>Link</strong></a>

+MATLAB Official Website: <a href="https://www.mathworks.com/products/matlab.html"><strong>Link</strong></a>

+You will also need to have a GitHub account for this.
+You can create one in the GitHub webpage: <a href="https://github.com/"><strong>Link</strong></a>

 ### 2. Create a Repository / Join a repository where you have editing permission

+You can create a repository by clicking on the "New" button on the left panel.

+Alternatively, repository owners can invite collaborators to a repository in "Settings" --> "Collaborators".

 ### 3. Copy the repository link

+You can copy the repository link at the front page of a repository by clicking the green "Code" button.

 ### 4. Link MATLAB and the GitHub repository